 In October 2008, the Company's Board of Directors authorized a stock repurchase program to acquire up to \$8 million of the Company's outstanding common stock.
-Stock repurchases under this program may be made through the open market at times and in such amounts as Company management deems appropriate.
-The stock repurchase program expires December 2009 and may be limited or terminated by the Board of Directors.
+Stock repurchases under this program were made through the open market at times and in such amounts as Company management deemed appropriate.
+The stock repurchase program expired December 2009.
 In October 2008, the Company repurchased 78,000 shares of common stock on the open market as part of its share repurchase program.